 HMRC has gathered together all of its IR35 guidance and links to online resources into a single document, Intermediaries Legislation (IR35) - Working through an intermediary, such as a Personal Service Company, published in June 2014.

-According to Vessey, one of the key criteria guiding HMRC when targeting contractors is the sector in which they work.
+According to Vessey, one of the key criteria guiding HMRC’s IR35 investigation targeting is the sector in which a contractor works.
 And sectoral risk assessment and targeting are not just restricted to contractors.

 HMRC has adopted a strategy of targeting sectors its risk profiling teams have identified as being at high risk of non-compliance activity